VVVVISE/LEGOJS/README.md

 1, Oct.
 2024
 VVVVISE / Susumu Fujii - Usualy known as suji(i)

-## About changes to product names
+## About changes to Project Name

-### Due to concerns about trademark issues, LEGOJS plans to change its name in the near future.
+### Due to concerns about trademark issues, LEGOJS plans to change its name in the near future

 ## On Going Project